handlebars-lang/handlebars.js/README.markdown

 Usage: handlebars template...

 Options:
   -a, --amd            Create an AMD format function (allows loading with RequireJS)          [boolean] -f, --output         Output File                                                            [string] -k, --known          Known helpers                                                          [string] -o, --knownOnly      Known helpers only                                                     [boolean] -m, --min            Minimize output                                                        [boolean] -s, --simple         Output template function only.                                         [boolean] -r, --root           Template root.
-Base value that will be stripped from template names.  [string]
+Base value that will be stripped from template names.   [string] -c, --commonjs       Exports CommonJS style, path to Handlebars module                      [string] -h, --handlebarPath  Path to handlebar.js (only valid for amd-style)                        [string] -n, --namespace      Template namespace                                                     [string] -p, --partial        Compiling a partial template                                           [boolean] -d, --data           Include data when compiling                                            [boolean] -e, --extension      Template extension.                                                    [string] -b, --bom            Removes the BOM (Byte Order Mark) from the beginning of the templates. [boolean]
 </pre>

 If using the precompiler's normal mode, the resulting templates will be